Boeing machinists will get ‘disappointing’ 1.2% annual bonus for 2020

 The change in the metrics meant the non-IAM bonuses were tied to the timing of the first delivery of a 737 MAX after its ungrounding.
 This resulted in a payout to a Commercial Airplanes non-union employee with a high individual performance score equal to 3.5% of gross annual salary.

-For the engineers and technical staff in the Society of Professional Engineering Employees in Aerospace union (SPEEA), those in the Commercial Airplanes unit got a bonus equal to 2.9% of gross salary while those in the Defense and Space unit will got 4.3% of gross salary.
+For the engineers and technical staff in the Society of Professional Engineering Employees in Aerospace union (SPEEA), those in the Commercial Airplanes unit got a bonus equal to 2.9% of gross salary while those in the Defense and Space unit got 4.3% of gross salary.

-In a message posted on the IAM website, Holden commended the union’s members: “for being the stability during an unstable year.”
+In a message posted on the IAM website, Holden commended the union’s members “for being the stability during an unstable year.”

 “You all deserve better than this,” he wrote.